 Verdict: Which is best, the Ford Ranger or the Toyota HiLux?

-The HiLux has a tough as old boots image associated with it, plus generally favourable reports on reliability.
-It is arguably slightly more sure-footed off-road.
-But it isn’t as fuel efficient, it isn’t as powerful and Rangers come with somewhat better interior features and gadgets.
+The HiLux has a tough-as-old-boots image associated with it, plus generally favourable reports on reliability.
+It is arguably slightly more sure-footed off-road, but less of an all-rounder.
+It isn't as fuel efficient, it isn't as powerful and Rangers come with somewhat better interior features and gadgets.

 A HiLux is a bit like the Great White Shark, legendary at what it does and pretty much the de facto king of the marine food chain (or ute sales charts).
-But the Ranger is like a Killer Whale, known to hunt Great Whites, and it is now closing in on a slightly floundering rival.
+But the Ranger is like a Killer Whale, known to hunt and kill Great Whites.
+The Ranger senses a flailing rival...

 Compare financing options